10 B2B Marketing Trends For 2021-2025

 But interest in B2B content marketing has really taken off over the last few years.

-So, how can companies get their B2B content to drive legit traffic to their site?
+So, how can companies get their B2B content to drive targeted traffic to their site?

 Content marketing tool BuzzSumo recently conducted an analysis of 50k B2B articles.